xvik/dropwizard-guicey/src/doc/docs/guide/ordering.md

 Order is natural.
 For example, `@Order(10)` will be before `@Order(20)`.

-When no annotation present, class order set to `#!java Integer.MAX_VALUE`, so all classes without order annotation will always goes last.
+When no annotation present, class order set to `#!java Integer.MAX_VALUE`, so all classes without order annotation are always goes last.

 ## Extensions order